Trees – the foundation of your design

 - Install shade trees to provide shade for turf areas, reducing the need for water.

 - Look at alternative turf types.
 Hybrid grasses, a mix of bluegrass and fescue are replacing the high-water use Kentucky blue grass is most lawns.
 Look at other options such a Buffalo grass, a native to Colorado, is a beautiful soft blue-green color and takes less than half the water of blue grass.
 Dog Tuff is a local type that only grows 1.5 inches and is resistant to pet urine.

 Rocks – as a design element

-- Group various sized boulders.
-Think about how they appear in nature.
+- Group various sized boulders together.
+Don’t be spotty with placement--think about how they appear in nature.

-- When using gravel and rocks, consider using different sizes and colors in different places.
+- When using gravel and rock, break the area up with other design elements including boulders, mulched areas and plantings.
+Plant in both rocked areas and mulched areas.
 A well designed space should not be a sea of rock.